-“Pain is not something that people can see and difficult for others to comprehend”18 February 2020
+“Pain isn't something that people can see and comprehend”18 February 2020

 Ken Brown is 61 and married to Cathy.
 He retired from full-time nursing in Scotland in 2018 but occasionally works as an NHS nurse on an ad hoc basis.
 He shares his thoughts and experiences of living with the long-term pain of arthritis.